Gyokuro vs Kabusecha vs Sencha – What are the differences?

 What is Sencha?

 Sencha means roasting/simmering tea, and it was named after the processing method used by Baisao, who used to sell tea around Kyoto in the 18th century.
-Many tea sellers pan-fried their tea, but Baisao used to place whole tea in boiling water and let it simmer.
+Many tea sellers pan-fried their tea, but Baisao used to place the whole tea in boiling water and let it simmer.
 Sencha leaves are used as whole loose leaves for tea.

 Growing

-Sencha is grown in full sunlight, which reduces the green color pigment in the leaves and makes the leaves dark greenish color.
+Sencha is grown in full sunlight, which reduces the green color pigment in the leaves and makes the leaves a dark greenish color.

 Processing

-Taste and colour
+Taste and color

 Nutrients